vighneshiyer/vighneshiyer.com/content/research/blog/my_ugrad_projects_in_2023/index.md

 +++
-title = "Undergrad Projects in the SLICE Lab (Hardware Verification)" date = 2022-08-30 alises = ["misc/ugrad-projects"]
+title = "Undergrad Projects in the SLICE Lab" date = 2022-08-30 alises = ["misc/ugrad-projects"]
 draft = false
+description = "An old collection of research ideas in hardware verification from 2022"
 +++

 ADD A CALLOUT HERE - OLD ARTICLE - JUST HERE FOR FUN and history keeping